e3l/chat-doc/README.md

 3. Open a web server, then click on the "file" tab on the toolbar on top.
 This drops down a lot of options, click "Open file".
 4. Search through your files and find "jlschatterbox".
 Open the folder.
 5. This should've opened our project!
 Enjoy! :D

+***
+MOTIVATION
+***

+We thought of doing this by thinking of problems people.
+We wanted to make a website and we decided to make a website that is for talking with other people so that people can communicate with each other.
+We interviewed our dads because they were experts at making websites.